 -

 Cap seated wrong.
 A cap that’s off by a few millimeters can stop ignition entirely.
-Reseat it.
+Reseat it squarely.

 -

 No gas to that burner.
-If every burner is dead, check that the supply valve is open and, on a slide-in range, that it’s plugged in.
-The spark module runs on house power even though the stove is gas.
+If every burner is dead, verify the supply valve behind the range is open and that the range is plugged in.
+The spark module runs on house power even on a gas stove.

-A useful shortcut: if the other burners light fine, your gas supply and spark module are good, so the problem is local to the dead burner.
-That narrows it to a clog, a cracked igniter, a wet electrode, or a cap.
+A useful shortcut: if the other burners light fine, your gas supply and spark module are both good, so the fault is local to the one dead burner.
+That narrows it to a clog, a cracked igniter, a wet electrode, or the cap.

-Do the cleaning, drying, and cap reseat yourself.
-Stop there if any of these are true:
+Drying the cooktop and reseating the cap are safe first steps.
+Stop there and call us if any of these are true:

 -